piecioshka/grepnet/README.md

 2. Put interval time.
 3. Put phrase to search.

-When `noti-gear` match phrase you will get notification on your desktop.
+When checker match phrase you will get notification on your desktop.

 ## Technical specification